tsunami416604/azure-docs.hu-hu/articles/iot-edge/tutorial-deploy-stream-analytics.md

    1. Válassza ki az előfizetést, és a létrehozott Azure Stream Analytics Edge-feladatot.
    1. Kattintson a **Mentés** gombra.

-   A módosítások mentése után a Stream Analyticsi feladatának részletes adatait a rendszer közzéteszi a létrehozott tárolóban.
+   Once you save your changes, the details of your Stream Analytics job are published to the storage container that you created.

-1. Ha a Stream Analytics modult hozzáadja a modulok listájához, válassza a **Konfigurálás** lehetőséget, hogy megtudja, hogyan strukturált.
+1. When the Stream Analytics module is added to the list of modules, select **Configure** to see how it's structured.

    A rendszerkép URI egy standard Azure Stream Analytics rendszerképre mutat.
-Ezt a lemezképet minden olyan Stream Analytics-modulhoz használni fogja, amely egy IoT Edge eszközön lesz üzembe helyezve.
+This one image is used for every Stream Analytics module that gets deployed to an IoT Edge device.

    Az ikermodul az **ASAJobInfo** nevű kívánt tulajdonsággal van konfigurálva.
 A tulajdonság értéke a feladat tárolóban lévő definíciójára mutat.
-Ez a tulajdonság azt szemlélteti, hogy a Stream Analytics rendszerkép hogyan van konfigurálva az adott feladatok részleteivel.
+This property is how the Stream Analytics image is configured with your specific job details.

-   Alapértelmezés szerint a Stream Analytics modul ugyanazokat a nevet adja, mint az alapul szolgáló feladatoknak.
-Ha szeretné, módosíthatja a modul nevét ezen a lapon, de nem szükséges.
+   By default, the Stream Analytics module takes the same name as the job it's based on.
+You can change the module name on this page if you like, but it's not necessary.

-1. Zárjuk be a modul konfigurációs lapját.
+1. Close the module configuration page.

 1. Jegyezze fel a Stream Analytics-modul nevét, mert a következő lépésben szüksége lesz rá, majd a folytatáshoz válassza a **Következő** lehetőséget.